yaoyz96/daily-conversation/README.md

 A: You must be jet-lagged.
 Let's go to the coffee shop next door and get you a cup of coffee.
 B: Sounds good.
 I sure need it.

+## 登机报道[16]

+* check-in 登机报道
+* baggage 行李
+* scale 磅秤
+* boarding pass 登记证
+* security check 安检

+A: I would like to check-in, please.
+B: Could you give me your passport?
+A: Sure.
+Here it is.
+B: Where are you flying to today?
+A: London.
+B: How many pieces of baggage would you like to check-in?
+A: Two pieces.
+B: Please put the baggage on the scale.
+Here is your boarding pass.
+A: Thank you.
+B: The boarding time is 9:30 pm, Gate 31.
+Please make sure your baggage passes the security check down there before you leave.
+A: OK.
+Thank you.
+B: Have a nice flight.

 # 事务